Eugene-Chan2021Fall/Project-FlashCard/Specification.md

 - If there is no flash card, users have to create flash card first.

-Use Case #13 Name: Change order of flash cards basd on how often user got answer correct
+**Use Case #14 Name:** Change order of flash cards basd on how often user got answer correct

 - User can study more what he didn't get answer correct